-The MassArt Public Safety Department works to prevent crime on campus by eliminating or minimizing criminal opportunities whenever possible through proactive area patrols of campus, crime prevention education and training, building and area surveys to assess risk, and collaboration with other offices.
+The MassArt Department of Public Safety works to prevent crime on campus by eliminating or minimizing criminal opportunities whenever possible through proactive area patrols of campus, crime prevention education and training, building and area surveys to assess risk, and collaboration with other offices.
 We strive to educate the MassArt community on a variety of topics, so students, faculty, and staff, develop solid safety habits.
-Programs offered include personal safety/self-defense, sexual assault prevention, fire safety, office safety, internet safety and others.
+Programs offered may include personal safety/self-defense, sexual assault prevention, fire safety, office safety, internet safety and others.

 Crime Prevention Programs on personal safety and theft prevention are sponsored by various campus organizations throughout the year.
-The MassArt Public Safety Department facilitates programs for student, family, staff and faculty orientations, student organizations, community organizations, and the greater MassArt community.
-Every year Rape Aggression Defense (RAD) training is offered.
-It is a comprehensive course that begins with awareness, prevention, risk reduction, and avoidance, while progressing on the basics of hands-on defense training.
-Certified instructors teach the courses provided.
+The MassArt Department of Public Safety facilitates programs for the community including orientations, student organizations, and the greater MassArt community.